-To date, Newport City Council's strategy has been reactive; addressing individual needs as they are identified through reasonable adjustments.
-The draft Accessibility Strategy 2018-2023 has been developed with stakeholders and consultation on the draft strategy is now required to comply with statutory guidance and the Children's Commissioner's recommendations.
+To date, Newport City Council's strategy has been reactive; addressing individual needs as they are identified, through reasonable adjustments.
+The draft Accessibility Strategy 2018-2023 was developed with stakeholders and public consultation on the draft strategy was undertaken between 11th February and 8th April 2019, and a consultation report is attached.

-The draft strategy sets out the vision, values and roles and responsibilities of the Local Authority and schools in respect of planning to increase access to schools for disabled pupils.
-The document also identifies some objectives and priorities for action to ensure improvement is achieved during the timespan of this strategy.
+The strategy sets out the vision, values and roles and responsibilities of the Local Authority and schools in respect of planning to increase access to schools for disabled pupils.
+The document also identifies some objectives and priorities for action to ensure improvement is achieved during the timespan of the strategy.